upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

        <ul>
    ```

-## 2. Provide a quick overview of actions and connections using a-tags, button tags, and form structure.
+### 2. Provide a quick overview of actions and connections using a-tags, button tags, and form structure.
 Actions and connections are the basis for the internet.
 Screen readers can give their users an overview - if you let them.

+### 3. Semantic tags should indicate inner structure
+a.
+Use tables to present data.
+Do not use tables for layout.
+b.
+Use blockquote tags to enclose quotations.
+Do not use blockquotes as a shortcut to indent ordinary text
+c.
+Use html lists for lists.
+If you don't like the default look of an html list, use css to get rid of the look.
+Keep the html list structure.
+   - Screen readers announce the list and tell the user how many items are in it.
+This is information a sited user gets at a glance.
+   - Screen readers distinguish between ordered (numbered) lists and unordered (dotted) lists and so should we.
+Use numbers if the order is meaningful.
+d.
+Use the dl-dt-dd list structure for
+   - term: definition
+   - field: value(s)
+   - FAQ question:answers
+   You're not stuck with the default look. <dt> and <dd> can appear on the same line.
+   Don't use dl-dt-dd lists for hanging indent formatting.
+Use css.